FedeHorus/AuditFlow/README.md

-# AuditFlow: Automated Quality Assurance Pipeline
+# AuditFlow: Automated Quality Assurance

 AuditFlow is a high-performance, **single-tenant** automated Quality Assurance (QA) pipeline designed for the call industries.
 It automates the ingestion, transcription, and analysis of 100% of phone calls from several platforms.